typesanitizer/not-a-blog/ad-hoc-polymorphism.rst

                 in the absence of canonicity?

-   While the above example is contrived (for brevity), such a situation come up very frequently in Haskell code, where ``Monad`` is a common subclass across several different constraints. [#f14]_
+   While the above example is contrived (for brevity), such a situation comes up very frequently in Haskell code, where ``Monad`` is a common subclass across several different constraints. [#f14]_

 2. Deriving instances through multiple paths - If bounds/instances